"Grief is like a stranger who has come to stay."

 4. Depression

+Here acceptance begins, as the certainty of death sinks in.
+This stage can be a long period of reflection, of turning inward and slowly digesting grief.
 It can be a time to be alone, and cry.
-At times we may feel like we are
+At times we may feel like we are losing our minds.

-For more on the relationship of anger and depression go to
+For more on the relationship of anger and depression go to Anger and Depression.

 5. Acceptance

-question, contact him using the form below.
-He helps people along the
+For more information or if you have a question, contact him using the form below.
+He helps people along the stages of grief by helping them work through stuck feelings.

 Go to Grief Page

-Go to Grief and Loss Workshop
+Go to Grief and Loss Retreat